 When your bond is due to mature, Raisin UK will contact you to check whether you want to open another bond via the platform or have your money sent back.

-As it is still early days, your feedback about the customer service you receive from Raisin UK will be invaluable in helping your fellow savers going forward, so please make sure you get in touch to let us know about your experiences.
+As it is still early days, your feedback about the customer service you receive from Raisin UK will be invaluable in helping your fellow savers going forward, so please make sure you let us know about your experiences.

 Currently Raisin UK has access to some competitive fixed rate bonds on offer, especially if you take into account the bonus (remember you need to claim this to receive it!), so it is definitely worth a look if you’re happy to tie your money up for the term.